 The limitless loving devotion to God, and the gift God makes of Himself to you, are the highest elevation of which the heart is capable; it is the highest degree of prayer.

-The souls that have reached this point are truly the heart of the Church. -St Teresa Benedicta of the Cross (Edith Stein)
+The souls that have reached this point are truly the heart of the Church.

+-St Teresa Benedicta of the Cross (Edith Stein)

-Required Reading: The Way of Perfection chapters 4-9; 1Cor 13:4-7 St Paul's song of love.
+Required Reading: The Way of Perfection chapters 4-9; 1Cor 13:4-7, St Paul's song of love.

 Additional Reading: Our First Duties as Carmelites, by Fr.
-David Centner, OCD (Appendix E); 1Cor 13.

-WP Study Edition Glossary: Love - For one another; God's love for us; Our love for God, (pgs.
-509-510)
+David Centner, OCD (Appendix E); 1Cor 13; WP Study Edition Glossary: Love - For one another; God's love for us; Our love for God, (WP pgs.
+509-510; or Appendix A of this handbook)

-Explanatory Note: Session three and four deal with the foundation of prayer and the atmosphere favorable to meditation/contemplation - fraternal charity, detachment, and true humility. "... for it is very important that we understand how much the practice of these three things helps us to process inwardly and outwardly the peace our Lord recommended so highly to us" (4:4).
+Explanatory Note: Sessions three and four deal with the foundation of prayer and the atmosphere favorable to meditation/contemplation - fraternal charity, detachment, and true humility. "... for it is very important that we understand how much the practice of these three things helps us to possess inwardly and outwardly the peace our Lord recommended so highly to us" (4:4).